nyxical420/rodnmod/README.md

 > [!NOTE]
 > Rod n' Mod is incompatible to [Hook, Line, & Sinker](https://hooklinesinker.lol). (uncertain: r2mm, GMM) due to how HLS and Rod n' Mod handles installed mods.

-## why?
-i was bored... and it looks cool tbh

 # Download
 You can download Rod n' Mod here!<br>